Using tournaments to calculate AUROC for zero-shot classification with LLMs: Methods

 \textbf{Random}: In each round, we sample two instance indices at a time, without replacement, and match up those two indices in that round.
 There is no guarantee that two instances won't matchup repeatedly across rounds.

 \textbf{Graph}: We model the set of instances as a graph with adjacency matrix $A$, initialized as the zero matrix.
 At the end of each round, we set $A_{i,j}=1$ for instance indices $i$ and $j$ that were matched up in that round.
-To schedule each round, we use the \emph{networkx} library~\cite{SciPyProceedings_11} to compute the minimum distance between all pairs of instances, and pair up instances that are furthest form each other first, again removing each instance from the pool for that round once it has been matched up.
+To schedule each round, we use the \emph{networkx} library~\cite{SciPyProceedings_11} to compute the minimum distance between all pairs of instances, and pair up instances that are furthest from each other first, again removing each instance from the pool for that round once it has been matched up.
 Instances that are not connected at all (all instances in the first round) are assigned distance equal to the size of the dataset.
 The motivation for this approach is the intuition that instances with long distance between them in the graph have the most uncertainty about their relative rankings and should be paired up.
 Compared to the \emph{Random} method, this will also reduce the number of repeated matches.

 \textbf{Swiss}: This method, with empirically strong performance~\cite{sziklai_efficacy_2022}, ranks the instances by Elo rating, and splits the ordered list of instances into groups of size eight, and creates instance pairings within groups.
-In the variant we use, called ``The Dutch system,'' within each group player $i<4$ plays player $7-i$.
+In the variant we use, called ``The Dutch system,'' within each group (of size 8) player $i<4$ plays player $7-i$.
 A motivation for this approach is to allow players of similar rank to play each other.
-This might benefit in our case, where we might suspect local ordering to be more important for optimizing AUROC.
+This may be beneficial in our case, where we might suspect local ordering to be more important for optimizing AUROC.